CJSpear/Unity-Rock-Climbing-Project/README.md

 These models have low poly count and reduced textures so that in the future it can be uploaded to a webapp, as the ZIP file is about 500 MB.
 This may be changed to support the higher Res versions for the .exe program rather than the webapp

+How to use: Just download, extract Castle_Hill_App.zip file and run the .exe file

 Alternative Link:
 https://drive.google.com/file/d/1VniGPUdCjPUWP2YUFivoqu687trsnxg3/view?usp=sharing